-For more information about the GAWA NYC Academy of Women Leaders, contact the Development team at .
+For more information about the GAWA NYC Academy of Women Leaders, please contact the Development team at .

 Academy of Women Leaders Annual SALUTE Luncheon